aer0ss/aerofs/golang/src/aerofs.com/lipwig/README.md

 All servers that accept connection over SSL/TLS MUST allow authentication through client certificates.
 The `scheme` value for cert-based authentication is `cert`.
-When a connection is made with a client certificate, LOGIN should succeed for any `<id>` matching either the Common Name or one of the Subject Alternative Names specified in the certificate.
+When a connection is made with a client certificate, LOGIN should succeed for any `id` matching either the Common Name or one of the Subject Alternative Names specified in the certificate.

+To accommodate multiple connections being opened using the same certificate, servers MAY accept identifiers consisting of a valid CN or altName followed by a forward slash (`/`) and an arbitrary sequence of `IDENTIFIER` characters.

+The `secret` scheme is reserved to the use of a pre-shared secret as `credential`.

 ## Anonymous connections